 Officially trademarked as Ski Town, USA, our small town in northern Colorado has much more to offer than just champagne powder.
 The common motto among Steamboat Springs locals is, “come for the winter, stay for the summer.”

 23 Steamboat Springs Summer Activities

 1. Explore Mount Werner

 Mount Werner attracts tourists throughout the winter months with steep ski slopes and the best Bloody Marys in Yampa Valley.
-But did you know that Mount Werner upped its game and now offers awesome activities for summer visitors, too?
+But did you know that Mount Werner upped its game and now offers incredible activities for summer visitors, too?

-Steamboat Resort features a mini-golf course and other unique things to do for kids, teens, and even adults.
+Steamboat Resort features a mini-golf course and other unique things for kids, teens, and even adults to do.
 Take the entire family out for a friendly game of putt-putt before heading to Slopeside Bar and Grill for an ice-cold brew and pizza.